Benefits of Implementing an EHR Solution.

 As a result, 76% of healthcare practices utilized the benefits of Electronic Health Record (EHR) software.
-With its array of benefits and growing popularity, the Global Electronic Health Records (EHR) Market is expected to reach $33,294 million by 2023.
+With its advantages and growing popularity, the Global Electronic Health Records (EHR) Market is expected to reach $33,294 million by 2023.

 What is an EHR?

 EHR stands for Electronic Health Records and is the digitized form of a patient’s health chart and other essential information.
 However, it is not only related to digital documentation.
-Instead, EHR deals with the storage, maintenance, timely analysis, and electronic sharing of medical data.
+Instead, EHR deals with storing, maintaining, timely analyzing, and electronically sharing medical data.

-EHR systems store all administrative and clinical information pertinent to patient care like demographics, allergies, problems, medications, vital signs, immunization, medical history, and radiology reports.
-Once entered, the EHR can be shared across multiple organizations like emergency facilities, pharmacies, laboratories, and more.
+EHR systems store all administrative and clinical information pertinent to patient care, such as demographics, allergies, problems, medications, vital signs, immunization, medical history, and radiology reports.
+Once entered, the EHR can be shared across multiple organizations like emergency facilities, pharmacies, laboratories, etc.

 According to experts at HealthIT.gov, electronic health records